avinashbest/data-structure-iit-kanpur/README.md

 # Array:
 	-> An Array is a collection of similar data items and these data items may be all int, float or all char.
 	-> Each member of an array is identified by unique index or subscript assigned to it.
-	-> An Array is defined in the same way as a variable defined except that array name is followed by onr or more, expressions, enclosed withing square brackets[], specifying the array dimension.
+	-> An Array is defined in the same way as a variable defined except that array name is followed by ono or more, expressions, enclosed withing square brackets[], specifying the array dimension.
 	-> The general Syntax of an array is:

 SYNTAX: data_type ArrayName[SIZE];